Skip to content

 Configuration

-Router 1 and Router 7 as a simple workstation, Router 2 and 6 as IPSec gateway, Router 4 as IPSec mediation, Router 4 and 5 as NAT gateway.
+Router 1 and Router 7 act as simple workstations; Router 2 and Router 6 act as IPsec gateways; Router 4 acts as the IPsec mediation server; Router 3 and Router 5 act as NAT gateways.

 Router 1: Workstation